brennash/LeaguePredict_Beta/README.md

 future home wins.

 # How it works
-Basically the application works in three steps,
+Basically the application works as follows,

+1. Read in some fixture data into training and evaluation datasets.
-1. Create the set of features for each league data set provided.
+2. Create a set of features from each dataset.
-2. Build a predictive model based on these features
+3. Build a predictive model based on the training dataset features
-3. Use this model to predict a number of evaluation fixtures.
+4. Evaluate the model on the evaluation dataset features.

+## What does it predict
+The application predicts the likelihood of a home win for a given set of fixtures, in other words, the (rough) probability of the home team winning, given a set of historic performance metrics and league metrics.
+The reason home wins were selected is due to the inherent home advantage bias teams tend to have, which tends to widen the gap between good and bad teams performances.

+## What additional work needs to be done
+Some kindly soul could take this codebase and augment it with a number of additional features as well as improve the ML libraries used to predict home wins.
+A couple of nice features immediately come to mind,

+* Calculating the distance teams have to travel to an away game as a feature.